 Physical Signs

-Your body also reacts to stress.
-Sleep problems, chronic fatigue, headaches, or unexplained aches often appear.
-Some people notice changes in their appetite or experience frequent illnesses.
-Physical signs are your body’s way of signaling that stress and anxiety are affecting your health.
-Addressing them with rest, proper nutrition, and hydration supports recovery.
+Your body often reacts before your mind does.
+Sleep problems, chronic fatigue, frequent headaches, or unexplained aches may appear.
+Some people notice changes in their appetite or experience illness more frequently.
+These physical signs show that stress and anxiety are taking a toll on your health.
+Responding with rest, proper nutrition, and hydration can support recovery.

 Behavioral Signs

-Identifying emotional, cognitive, physical, and behavioral signs of a mental breakdown is essential for recovery.
-By recognizing these symptoms, you can take meaningful steps, such as practicing stress management techniques, seeking professional help from a therapist, or adopting healthy coping strategies.
-Awareness is the first step toward regaining balance, preventing burnout, and supporting your mental wellness.
+Identifying emotional, cognitive, physical, behavioral, and gender-specific signs of a mental breakdown is essential for recovery.
+When you understand these symptoms, you can act early through stress management techniques, therapy, or healthy coping strategies.
+Awareness is the first step to restoring balance, preventing burnout, and protecting your mental wellness.

 What Happens in the Body & Brain